codr7/snabl_old/README.md

 55
 ```

+### intro
+This projects aims to implement a practical embedded Lisp interpreter in C++.

+### motivation
+I like command lines, almost regardless of type of application.
+And once you have a command line, scripting is right around the corner.
+So you might as well plan for it by using a solid foundation.
+Which means that it makes sense to take a gradual approach to avoid paying upfront.
+This project is intended to simplify implementing that strategy; by providing a flexible, modular framework for implementing interpreted languages in C++.

+### design
+The VM is register based with sequential allocation and runs 64-bit bytecode.
+States and frames are slab allocated and reference counted and passed as raw pointers.
+Types and values are designed to be (cheaply) passed by value.

+### syntax
+Parens are used for calls only, brackets for vectors.

 ### setup

 Compiling Snabl requires a C++17-compiler and CMake, the following shell spell builds and starts the REPL: